 Always, the leaves on the north side are a deeper green and have less browning.
 And this is related to the fact that the sun shines on the south side more intensely, extracting more water from those leaves every single day of the year, which means more chloride is collecting in those leaves compared to the north side.
-(Sides would be reversed in the Southern Hemisphere.)
+(This is for the Northern Hemisphere.)

 Also note that an avocado leaf that dies a natural death — a healthy death, you could say — a death from old age (called senescence by botanists), does not die starting at the tip nor does it turn brown before it falls.
 It turns uniformly yellow.

 Avocado leaves damaged by cold turn brown, but in a different pattern than tip burn caused by chloride.
 Cold temperatures can make young leaves curl up and brown while older leaves take on a mottled browning.
 If the air gets extremely cold, say low 20s, then avocado leaves completely brown and dry up within days and they don’t even drop from the tree.

 Here’s a video where I show the difference between browning on avocado leaves caused by cold versus chloride:

 As I mentioned earlier, avocado varieties differ in their tolerance to chloride, and therefore get more or less tip burn even if given the same amount of irrigation water.
 Hass is particularly sensitive to chloride.
 Reed and Fuerte, on the other hand, are two varieties which show more tolerance.
 I’ve observed this in my own Reed and Fuerte trees as well as those of others.

 Avocado rootstocks also differ in their tolerance to chloride and other salts.
 The most common rootstock used for avocado trees sold in retail nurseries in Southern California is Zutano seedling, and such a rootstock is less tolerant of chloride than many other rootstocks.
 (For more on this, see my post, “Avocado rootstocks: What do they matter?”)